 - Antique stand fan on one side

-- Chairs in a mix of wood and rattan
+- Dinner chairs in a mix of wood and rattan

 - Jaunty fedoras and plantation-style woven hats